amanhehe/24b0387_soc/soc_final_project/PROJECT_SUMMARY.md

-# Stock Market Analysis with Neural Networks - Technical Summary
+# Stock Market Analysis using C++ with python libraries

 ##  Project Overview